indeedeng/iwf/README.md

 * Get workflow search attributes: get the search attributes of a workflow execution
 * Reset workflow: reset a workflow to previous states
 * Get workflow results: get the workflow completion results (with or without waiting for completion)

+# Why iWF

+## If you are familar with Cadence/Temporal
+* See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for what problems it is solving
+* See [Design doc](https://docs.google.com/document/d/1BpJuHf67ibaOWmN_uWw_pbrBVyb6U1PILXyzohxA5Ms/edit) for how it works

+## If you are not
+* Check out this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) to understand some history

+iWF is an application platform that provides you a comprehensive tooling:
+* WorkflowAsCode for highly flexibile/customizable business logic
+* Parallel execution of multiple threads of business
+* Persistence storage for intermediate states stored as "dataObjects"
+* Persistence searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
+* Receiving data from external system by Signal
+* Durable timer, and cron job scheduling
+* Reset workflow to let you recover the workflows from bad states easily
+* Highly testable and easy to maintain
+* ...

 # How to run this server